zkedem/Set-ClassicTheme/README.md

 Any suggestions for improving the program's functionality, reliability, and features will always be welcome.

 ## License
-Set-ClassicTheme is free software licensed under the GNU GPL.
+Set-ClassicTheme is free software licensed under the GNU GPL, version 3.

 ## Footnotes
 <a name="note1">1</a>.
 This is not a filesystem directory; much like UNIX is a file-based OS, Windows NT is object-based, and these objects have their own directory tree separate from C:\, D:\, etc.